 The public transportation system in Seoul is one of the top in the world.
 Transportation is efficient, cost-effective, clean and runs regularly.
 For convenience, the Seoul Metro is your best option.
 While it may take quicker by bus, some of the buses (especially the city or Maeul bus) only have information in Korean, so it is a bit easier to get lost.

 That being said, the bus is very efficient, displaying arrival times of the next bus in several different languages.
 Just make sure you know where to get off.
 If you want to ask the bus driver if the bus will be stopping at a particular station/stop just say the stop and “kayo” at the end, i.e. Gangnam kayo?
 This just means “to go”.
-They will either invite you or make a large X with their hands, shooing you away like a pesky fly.
+They will either invite you in hurriedly or make a large X with their hands, shooing you away like a pesky fly.
 When you want to get off the bus, push the red buzzer before your stop to signal to the driver, or he/she will just continue driving.

 While you can get a deposit card each time you ride the subway, it is suggested that you purchase a T-Money card from just about any convenience store.
 You can then top it up at any subway or convenience store.
 It works for any form of public transportation, even taxis! (some of the older taxis may not have the T-Money system, so cash is advisable).
 The T-Money also offers cheaper rates.